 What are Meringues?

 Though they’re enjoyed throughout the year, meringues are extra special on holiday cookie trays.
 Made mostly from egg whites and sugar, meringue cookies are piped onto baking sheets and baked at a low temperature for a considerably longer time than most other cookie recipes.
 The low temperature guarantees the shaped meringues won’t immediately melt.
 Rather, they’ll crisp up on the edges while remaining puffy, light, and cloud-like in the centers.
 Think of a meringue cookie as an extra mini pavlova.
-Perfect for tea parties, paired with coffee or hot chocolate, and lovely as a decoration on cakes! 🙂
+Perfect for tea parties, paired with coffee or hot chocolate, and lovely as a decoration on cakes! 🙂 They’re also a gluten free dessert recipe—it’s always nice to have a gluten free option or two in your usual lineup of Christmas cookies!

 Though I have a recipe for classic fairy-like meringues in Sally’s Cookie Addiction, I wanted to publish a meringue cookie recipe with swirls of real chocolate.
 If you’ve enjoyed regular meringues, wait until you taste them with chocolate baked and swirled throughout.